DorielRivalet/MHFZ_Overlay/README.md

 [The design and icons used in this project are part of the *Material Design Icons* and related components](https://fonts.google.com/icons)

 The fonts used is the in-game one, *MS Gothic*, and Source Code Pro for monospaced.
+This project also uses Font Awesome's fonts.

 ## Requirements